openshift/openshift-origin-design/conventions/documentation/quick-starts.md

     * Stakeholder review (by Product Management and Dev Lead) is complete and all feedback is applied.

 #### Phase 2: First draft
-UXD Designer writes the first draft of the quick start, using the following as references:
+The contributing team writes the first draft of the quick start, using the following as references:
 * Interaction design plans (to align with user flow)
 * Technical documentation (to avoid contradiction and duplication of effort)
 * Red Hat brand standards/PatternFly UX writing style guide (to align with brand voice and UX writing best practices)
 * CCS style resources (to align with docs best practices)
 * Quick start writing template (to maintain consistency)
-* **Team responsible:** UXD Design
+* **Team responsible:** Contributing team; UXD team
 * **Time frame:** After conceptual design story (Sprint 2)
 * **Definition of done:**
   * All steps, descriptions, messaging, and other content is completely written.
-  * Draft is ready for CCS review.
+  * A UXD-reviewed draft is ready for CCS review.

 #### Phase 3: CCS review
 CCS Technical Writer conducts a review of the draft.